Melatonin for sleep: hype or helpful?

 Melatonin tips for use:

 Lab investigations into hormonal function can also be extremely helpful.
-For example, low vitamin D levels affect melatonin production, low serotonin can lead to insufficient melatonin production and the stress hormone cortisol inhibits melatonin.
-Cortisol is also raised by chronic inflammation and poor insulin regulation
+For example, low vitamin D levels affect melatonin production, and low serotonin (often linked to poor gut production) can lead to insufficient melatonin production.
+High levels of the stress hormone cortisol inhibits melatonin and raises histamine, both of which cause wakefulness in the 2-4am window.
+High cortisol levels can be due to chronic inflammation and poor insulin regulation, as well as stress.
+Labs that may help you investigate your sleep issues include:

 Generally, if you want to experiment with melatonin, try following these tips:

-• if you do wake up feeling groggy after using melatonin, you may need to adjust step 2 or 3, but discontinue if this doesn't improve after adjusting
+if you do wake up feeling groggy after using melatonin, you may need to adjust step 3 or 4 (dose & timing), but discontinue if this doesn't improve after adjusting

 Curious about natural sources of melatonin?